Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - **Inactive Channels:** Tracks beyond your active channels are marked with black scribble strips to indicate inactivity.
 - **Plug-In Mode:**
   - Scribble strips are lit in a single color (Cyan) for better readability.
-- **Alternative color matching method (beta):**
+- **Color matching method:** Selected through the new global settings menu.
+  - RGB (default) calculates the closest color in RGB space.
-  - Attempts to improve color matching by prioritizing hue, to avoid light colors automatically mapping to white.
+  - Hue attempts to improve color matching by prioritizing hue (light colors will map to their corresponding primary scribble strip color instead of white).
+  - Off: no colors (all white).

+### Faders correctly show 0dB
+- Physical faders recalibrated to be at the zero mark when track volume is 0dB in Live.
-  - Off by default, can be enabled through the global settings menu.
+- Off by default, enabled through the new global settings menu.
+- Once enabled, faders zero point can be finely calibrated if needed.

 ### Level Meter Enhancements
 - **Clipping Indicators:** Channel strip level meters now show clipping when it occurs.